 Introductory level: Traditionally, we have not offered aid at this level, as we make every effort to keep our entry-level Introductory (formerly Youth Ski League) programs affordable and an excellent value.
 However, we are looking into creating assistance options for the Introductory programs and we are creating a list of families that may need assistance with the entry-level introductory programs.
 Please contact us if you need to be on this list.

-The Scholarship Committee is appointed by the Executive Director and made up of five persons: one BSF Board Member, the Executive Director, and three outside individuals who are not employees or Board Members of BSF.
+The Scholarship Committee is appointed by the Executive Director and made up of five persons: one BSF Board Member, the Executive Director, and three outside individuals who are not employees or board members of BSF.
 The Scholarship Committee is charged with management and oversight of the Scholarship Program.
-The three outside parties on the committee are charged with selecting need-based financial scholarship.
+The three outside parties on the committee are charged with selecting need-based financial scholarships.

 Criteria for consideration: